-Sinus tract endoscopy (STE) is a minimally invasive technique for debridement of dead or infected tissue.
+Sinus tract endoscopy (STE) is a minimally-invasive technique for debridement of dead or infected tissue.
 STE is usually used for treatment of infected pancreatic or peripancreatic necrosis, though other applications have been described.
-STE involves placement of a percutaneous drain followed by fluoroscopically guided dilation of the drain tract to allow placement of a working sheath.
+STE involves placement of a percutaneous drain followed by fluoroscopically-guided dilation of the drain tract to allow for placement of a working sheath.
 An endoscope is then introduced through the sheath and used to debride necrotic tissue.
 A drain is then replaced through the same tract at the conclusion of the procedure.
 In this case we use STE to debride infected peripancreatic necrosis caused by a traumatic pancreatic injury and complicated by an enteric fistula.

 Acute pancreatitis affects over 275,000 people per year in the United States.
-Approximately 20% develop necrosis and 10-20% percent of those develop infected necrosis.
-Infected pancreatic or peripancreatic necrosis is the primary indication for intervention in necrotizing pancreatitis.1,2
+Approximately 20% develop necrosis and 10-20% of those develop infected necrosis.
+Infected pancreatic or peripancreatic necrosis is the primary indication for intervention in necrotizing pancreatitis.1, 2

 Physical exam revealed a healthy-appearing man with normal vital signs.
 Head, neck, and cardiopulmonary exam were all normal.
 His abdomen was soft and mildly tender in the left hemiabdomen.
 He had two 24 Fr drains protruding from the lateral abdomen with purulent output.